vmagnin/ForSudoku/README.md

 ## Running the program

-The recommended approach to yield and launch an executable of the program is to use `fpm`:
+The recommended approach is to use `fpm`:

 ```shell
 $ fpm run